 Tracking who opened or clicked your emails is helpful information that can help close a sale.

 A CRM can roll up these actions into a score, so your team can easily identify engaged leads.
 A good CRM will also mention the last date of a specific interaction, or how long it's been between interactions so you know it's time to follow up.
+With Airtable, you'd be doing this manually, which will get old within a week - trust us!
+We have yet to see a team that sticks with this level of manual tracking in Airtable for more than a few days.

 ❌ Airtable doesn't build business IP

-In the case that you ever wanted to sell or hand off your business, this information will be super valuable.
+Finally, in the case that you ever wanted to sell or hand off your business, this information will be super valuable.

 ❌ Airtable's Flexibility Can Be Overwhelming